Ford released its Ford Explorer model in 1990. Since then, it has become one of the most popular mid-size SUVs on the

-Although carbon monoxide is an odorless gas, heavy exhaust fumes can be dangerous and still be saturated with carbon monoxide.
+Although carbon monoxide is an odorless gas, heavy exhaust fumes can be dangerous and saturated with carbon monoxide.

-Ford Escapes are popular vehicles just like the Ford Explorer, especially for families, sports enthusiasts and the common driver who still appreciates the space for transporting larger items that can not fit in the back seat of a sedan or coupe.
+Ford Escapes are popular vehicles just like the Ford Explorer, especially for families, sports enthusiasts, and the everyday driver who still appreciates the space for transporting more oversized items that can not fit in the back seat of a sedan or coupe.

-Drivers of any car including Ford Explorers Ford Escapes are urged to contact a skilled carbon monoxide auto defect lawyer if they have excessive amounts of exhaust fumes inside the occupant cabin while the engine is on.
+Drivers of any car, including Ford Explorers or Ford Escapes, are urged to contact a skilled carbon monoxide auto defect lawyer if they have excessive exhaust fumes inside the occupant cabin while the engine is on.

 If you have signs of carbon monoxide poisoning, seek medical attention immediately.
 Getting medical attention is the best way to care for your health and safety, as well as documenting any injuries inflicted as a result of the carbon monoxide auto defect in your vehicle.
 Having the ability to prove your injuries are the result of an auto defect is the best way to win your case.

 Bisnar Chase is Here to Represent You

-Currently, Bisnar Chase is representing over a dozen civilians and several police officers across the country for the Ford Explorer carbon monoxide auto defect.
+Currently, Bisnar Chase represents over a dozen civilians and several police officers across the country for the Ford Explorer carbon monoxide auto defect.

 Our attorneys prove their dedication, passion, and professionalism, along with their skill, resources, and knowledge, is a winning combo.

 We can not allow large corporations like Ford to choose profit over you and your family’s safety and well-being.
 They won’t get away with it this time because Bisnar Chase is fighting this fight.

-If you have been injured by a Ford carbon monoxide auto defect please contact our Ford Explorer carbon monoxide auto defect attorneys.
+If a Ford carbon monoxide auto defect has injured you, please contact our Ford Explorer carbon monoxide auto defect attorneys.

 For immediate assistance, give us a call at 800-561-4887.